 The software is available in a high version with all of the listed features.
-The low version has all features as the high version without Target High Pressure and Target Low Pressure values shown on nect to an IDU with the use of a USB to RS-485 connector kit.
+The low version has all features as the high version without Target High Pressure and Target Low Pressure values shown on main screen.

+In lieu of connecting to the outdoor unit, there is the option to connect to an IDU with the use of a USB to RS-485 connector kit.
 When connected through an IDU, the user will not be able to record data.